Deaf Services

 Deaf Services Specialized Outpatient Centers

-Specialized Outpatient Centers (SOCs) provide Community Psychiatric Rehabilitation services from mental health professionals who are fluent in American Sign Language and affirm Deaf culture.
-Services are available on-site and in the community in St. Louis and Lee's Summit.
+Specialized Outpatient Centers (SOCs) provide services from mental health professionals who are fluent in American Sign Language and affirm Deaf culture.
+Services are available on-site and in the community in the St. Louis and Lee's Summit areas.
+Individual counseling is available statewide through telehealth.
 For more information, please contact your closest SOC.

 BJC Behavioral Health Deaf Services